mecha-rm/GED-ASN01-PJT/README.md

 - PART 2 -
 Design Patterns
-* Command Design Pattern:
+* Command Design Pattern: Undo/Redo
+	- Use CTRL + Z & CTRL + Y for undo/redo, or menu buttons
+	- Doesn't allow for the undoing or redoing of object creation or destruction.
-* Factory Design Pattern:
+* Factory Design Pattern: Spawner
+	- Create custom spawner using UI button.
+	- Add entities and add options in the spawner that index wise correspond with said entities.
 * Optional Design Pattern:
-	- State Machine:
+	- State Machine: state machine changes state via number or name (if applicable), then notifies observers.
-	- Observer (Bonus):
+	- Observer (Bonus): tracks changes in state machine.
+Derived classes determine how observer reacts.

 The example for state machines has a piece of text that shows which object is selected.
 This is finicky due to the hitgeometry, and other than this label it doesn't do anything.

+DLL for saving and loading files was not completed.
+Crashes Unity if attempted.